project-n-oss/sidekick-router/README.md

   CloudPlatform: AWS
 ```

-You can then run Interchange directly from the command line:
+You can then run sidekick-router directly from the command line:

 ```bash
 go run main.go serve
 ```

-This will run Interchange localy on your machine on `localhost:7075`.
+This will run sidekick-router localy on your machine on `localhost:7075`.

 run the following command to learn more about the options: